Santa Ana Region Salt Management Plan

 On August 4, 2017, the Regional Board conducted a public hearing and approved the Basin Plan Amendment to Revise the Water Quality Objective for Nitrate-Nitrogen in the Chino-South Groundwater Management Zone.

 On February 6, 2018 the State Water Board approved the Basin Plan Amendment through Resolution No. 2018-0004.
 As part of the State Water Board approval process, a Notice of Opportunity to Comment was posted on December 6, 2017.
 Below is the link for this Notice.
-The next step in the process is to seek approval by OAL.
+On July 2, 2018, the Office of Administrative Law (OAL) approved the Basin Plan Amendment pursuant to section 11353 of the Government Code.
+A copy of the OAL approval letter is shown in this link.